-During the 2008 period, we had one wholly-owned new development near Pittsburgh, Pennsylvania under construction and several existing center reconfigurations and renovations underway.
-These development activities have caused the increase in net cash used in investing activities to increase from \$30.8 million to \$65.2 million for the six month periods ended June 30, 2007 and 2008, respectively.
-In addition, we have an additional development project underway through an unconsolidated joint venture, Deer Park, to develop and own a Tanger Outlet center in Deer Park, New York.
-The project is nearing completion with an expected opening in the fourth quarter of 2008.
-Additional capital contributions were made to the project of \$1.5 million during the 2008 period.
+During the 2008 period, we completed construction of our outlet center in Washington, PA near Pittsburgh and had several existing center reconfigurations and renovations underway.
+These development activities have caused net cash used in investing activities to increase from \$59.4 million to \$107.5 million for the nine month periods ended September 30, 2007 and 2008, respectively.
+In addition, we have a development project underway through an unconsolidated joint venture, Deer Park, to develop and own a Tanger Outlet center in Deer Park, New York.
+Additional capital contributions of \$1.6 million were made to the joint venture during the 2008 period by each venture partner.
+Subsequently, the center's grand opening was held on October 23, 2008.